-This offer has many advantages in the life of a woman, receive your husband’s love, and secure your husband’s life.
+- This offer has many advantages in the life of a woman, including receiving her husband’s love and securing her husband’s life.

-Fasting is voluntary abstinence or the reduction of some or all food, drinks, or both for a certain period of time.
+- Fasting is voluntary abstinence or the reduction of some or all food, drinks, or both for a certain period.
 Although fasting is sometimes considered unhealthy, private, or reserved for religious reasons, it can offer excellent health benefits.

-With increasing research in this area of health, fasting is increasingly accepted as a legitimate means of weight control and disease prevention.
-At the same time, it is important that fasting is carried out in an appropriate and healthy manner.
+- With increasing research in this area of health, fasting is increasingly accepted as a legitimate means of weight control and disease prevention.
+At the same time, it is important that fasting is carried out appropriately and healthily.

 Other Health Benefits of Fasting in Teej festival

 For those looking to lose some weight, fasting is one of the fastest and safest ways to get there.
 Any additional food that is not depleted as fuel is converted to fat and stored within the body for future use.
 This is what leads to weight gain.